 Russia Says U.S. Broke International Law In Striking Syria, Citing 'Pretext'

-Russian President Vladimir Putin is calling the missile strike President Trump ordered against Syria Thursday "an act of aggression against a sovereign state delivered in violation of international law under a far-fetched pretext," the Kremlin says.
+Russian President Vladimir Putin is calling the missile strike President Trump ordered against Syria on Thursday "an act of aggression against a sovereign state delivered in violation of international law under a far-fetched pretext," the Kremlin says.

-Russia is urging an emergency meeting of the U.N.
-Security Council over the attack, in which two U.S. guided-missile destroyers in the Eastern Mediterranean fired 59 Tomahawk missiles at Syria's Shayrat air base, the facility that hosted warplanes that the U.S. says carried out a chemical weapons strike in Idlib province earlier this week.
+At Russia's urging, an emergency meeting of the U.N.
+Security Council began shortly after 11:30 a.m.
+ET Friday to discuss the attack, in which two U.S. guided-missile destroyers in the eastern Mediterranean fired 59 Tomahawk missiles at Syria's Shayrat air base, the facility that hosted warplanes that the U.S. says carried out a chemical weapons strike in Idlib province earlier this week.

+Russia has also notified the U.S.-led coalition in Syria that it intends to suspend the "deconfliction channel" that was created to prevent unintentional encounters between U.S. and Russian forces that are operating in the same country.

-Syrian President Bashar al-Assad's office issued a statement calling the U.S. strike "an unjust and arrogant aggression."
+Syrian President Bashar Assad's office issued a statement calling the U.S. strike "an unjust and arrogant aggression."

 Of Trump's justification for the attack on Russia's ally — saying Syria used chemical weapons to kill dozens of its own citizens — the Kremlin's press office said that an international group had ensured that "The Syrian Army has no chemical weapons."